textdb/MCW-Internet-of-Things/Whiteboard design session/WDS trainer guide - Internet of Things.md

    Yes.
 There are a variety of services in Azure that can be used in combination according to the customer requirements to accomplish the batch or streaming ingest, the hot and cold paths of processing (both stream and batch), transactional and write-once-read-many storage and data pipelining.
 Many services overlap in their capability to meet the needs of the lambda architecture---it is important to take the time to create a project plan that educates the customer with the Azure options in the analytics pipeline and identifies why specific services were recommended for the final solution.

-4. We have heard of Azure IoT Solution Accelerators, do these offer a good starting point for us?
+4. We have heard of Azure IoT Central, does this offer a good starting point for us?

-   Azure IoT Solution Accelerators offer pre-configured solutions that automate the provisioning and configuration of scenario-oriented solutions that leverage a combination of Azure services.
-The idea is that a customer can take the solution accelerator deployed by one of the Azure IoT Solution Accelerators and customize it to meet their needs.
-The Remote Monitoring IoT Solution Accelerator provides a solution that is reasonably close to the needs of Fabrikam (see the illustration below for the architecture deployed by the Remote Monitoring solution), although some additional work is needed to handle the cold path processing, to capitalize on Spark, or to use Azure SQL Data Warehouse.
+   Azure IoT Central is a SaaS offering that simplifies the creation, provisioning, and management of an IoT Solution.
+Due to the fact that IoT Central is PaaS, much of the underlying IoT infrastructure is hidden.
+This does not mean the solution is not extensible.
+The continuous data export allows for JSON formatted data to be exported to Azure Event Hubs, Azure Service Bus queue, Azure Service Bus topic, Azure Blob Storage, or to a Webhook.
+It has the ability to filter and enrich data prior to the export.
+This solution does offer a great starting point, but will also mean less control over the infrastructure.
+With continuous data export,some additional work is needed to handle the cold path processing, to capitalize on Spark, or to use Azure Synapse Analytics.

    ![Screenshot of the Remote Monitoring Azure IoT Solution Accelerator workflow.
 At a very high level, the solution includes the following: Web App, Cosmos DB (Device Registry), Logic Apps, Azure Active Directory, Microservices on VMs, Azure Stream Analytics, an IoT Hub, and simulated devices.](./media/azure-iot-solution-accelerator.png 'Azure IoT Solution Accelerator')